-... an eternal cycle in which matter moves... a cycle in which every finite mode of existence of matter [jede endliche Daseinsweise der Materie], whether it be sun or nebular vapor, single animal or genus of animals, chemical combination or dissociation, is equally transient, and wherein nothing is eternal but eternally changing, eternally moving matter and the laws according to which it changes.5 finite, transitory mode.
-But he also has a place for what Spinoza calls "the immediate infinite mode" of extended substance, motion and rest and the "mediate infinite mode," the face of the entire universe.
+... an eternal cycle in which matter moves... a cycle in which every finite mode of existence of matter [jede endliche Daseinsweise der Materie], whether it be sun or nebular vapor, single animal or genus of animals, chemical combination or dissociation, is equally transient, and wherein nothing is eternal but eternally changing, eternally moving matter and the laws according to which it changes.5

 In this formulation, Spinoza's substance appears as matter.
 Matter is eternal and (by implied contrast) infinite, although it expresses itself in each of its transient and finite "modes of existence."
-Engels thus makes the Spinozist distinction between infinite, eternal substance and
+Engels thus makes Spinoza's distinction between infinite, eternal substance and finite, transitory modes.
+But he also has a place for what Spinoza calls "the immediate infinite mode" of extended substance, motion and rest and the "mediate infinite mode," the face of the entire universe.

-In his book on Spinoza's metaphysics,6 Edwin Curley develops a convincing interpretation of the attribute of extension as consisting in "basic nomological facts" about extended substance, such as, presumably, those that accord with the principles of geometry (my example).
+In his book on Spinoza's metaphysics, 6 Edwin Curley develops a convincing interpretation of the attribute of extension as consisting in "basic nomological facts" about extended substance, such as, presumably, those that accord with the principles of geometry (my example).
 On his interpretation, the immediate infinite mode, motion and rest, consists in "derivative nomological facts," such as those coming under Galileo's law of falling bodies (Curley's example).
 Both kinds of nomological facts are universally true of extension, or matter.
 It seems evident that the infinite immediate mode comprises the eternal laws of nature that Engels refers to in the paragraph quoted above (my point).
 Curley is less convincing when he tries to apply his nomological model to the mediate infinite mode, the face of the entire universe.
 Spinoza's conception of the mediate infinite mode does not involve a subset of the laws of nature as Curley claims.
-If we consider this mode in relation to the treatment of complexity and individuality in Book 2 of the Ethics, as I believe we should, then it becomes clear that the face of the entire universe is the universe as an infinitely complex individual being, the components of which are all other material objects of varying orders of complexity.
-The "eternal cycle in which matter moves" is the equivalent in Engels for the face of the entire universe in Spinoza, regarded as a dynamic, though eternal being.
+If we consider the treatment of complexity and individuality in Book 2 of the Ethics, then we can see with a little interpretation that the face of the entire universe is the universe as an infinitely complex individual being, the components of which are all other material objects of varying orders of complexity.
+The "eternal cycle in which matter moves" is the equivalent in Engels of the face of the entire universe in Spinoza, regarded as a dynamic, though eternal being.